03 Heuristic Search

 - Del: blank(Y)

-How do we derive a heuristic which specifies Manhattan (city-block) distance?:
+How do we derive the Manhattan distance heuristic?:

 How do we derive a heuristic which counts the number of misplaced tiles?: